scuzzydude/asimov/asimov.md

 [The charter should begin with a simple principle.
 Genius belongs to Humanity.]{.mark}

 [I think this is a principle that will gain universal acceptance.
 There is already precedence for this.
-For Intellectual Property - immaterial expressions of genius covered by copyright -- we have the public domain.
+For Intellectual Property - immaterial expressions of genius covered by copyright -- we have the p]{.mark}

+[ublic domain.
 Some period of time after the creator of work dies, the rights fall to the public.
 This allows income from this IP to revert to heirs but does not perpetuate beyond the expiration of copyright or patent.
 This seems fair, as the creator and his family benefit, but the long-term appreciation of the value of his genius benefits humanity.]{.mark}

 [Think of physical art.
 A painter sells a picture for a large sum, maybe \$50,000 and it becomes property of some wealthy collector.
 Appreciation in value due to the painter's genius is conferred to the collector, not the painter or his family, and not to the greater benefit of all of humanity.
 However, the appreciation in value is due to humanity's appreciation of the genius, not the wealth collector's vanity.]{.mark}